 The larger story is true — and fascinating.
 Mendez did orchestrate a successful cover story casting those half-dozen Americans as members of a film crew scouting locations for a fake sci-fi extravaganza called Argo.
 Everyone acts the hell out of the material.
 It didn’t need the embellishment.
 Discovering that (in spite of some last-minute epilogue rejiggering) the film didn’t accurately reflect the contributions of the British and New Zealand diplomats as well as the refugees’ Canadian hosts disappointed me further.

 One more quibble that I have is that the artist whose conceptual drawings were used

 for Argo’s Argo is identified in the end credits as Jack Kirby.
 Kirby did actually do the drawings repurposed in real life for the Iran caper, as I mentioned above, but the actor seen fleetingly onscreen — whose character is never referred to by name — looks absolutely nothing like the man.
 It’s a small thing that wouldn’t have bothered me if

-the credits and press material didn't identify him, or if someone in Kirby's general physiognomic ballpark had been cast.
+the credits and press material didn’t identify him, or if someone in Kirby’s general physiognomic ballpark had been cast.
 Moreover, I realize that the vast majority of the viewing audience will neither know about this nor care if told.
-Lack of attention to such things, however, always makes me wonder to what else little care has been given that I'm not in a position to realize, and sometimes the answer ends up being "too much".
+Lack of attention to such things, however, always makes me wonder to what else little care has been given, and sometimes the answer ends up being “too much”.